Final Preparations for Your Animation Career [The Animation Industry: Preparing for a Career - Unit12]

 In the short term, I'm focussed on completing the Masters qualification.
 I have the assignments in this module to complete which I am making good progress towards and then I have the final module, which is a double module - The Graduate Portfolio.
 Given that I am juggling working and this Masters qualification I don't want to stretch myself too much, however, I do want to update my portfolio as I go.
 I will continue to engage with Alex and my peers on Discord to reflect on the quality of my outcomes and push the quality of my work to professional standards as I have been.
 I will also begin to look for my next steps once the course is done.
 My options include a new role at my current job, looking into University lecturing, considering remote/hybrid professional jobs or a blend of the above.

 I do want to start building my online presence a little more through posting on various platforms and promoting my website and work.
-In particular, Bluesky because this was a new platform.
+In particular, BlueSky because this was a new platform.
 If I craft some good posts and post them during active times I can mirror the content across multiple platforms.
-For example, since Bluesky and X are similar then I could post similar content.
+For example, since BlueSky and X are similar then I could post similar content.
 By doing this and engaging with professionals online I can organically build my online presence.

 Long Term Goals (Next 12 Months)